medaymenTN/React-Node-Docker-App/README.md

 ## Installation

-- clone the projet from the git repository
+- Clone the projet from the git repository
 - Run the following command

 ```